gohugoio/hugoDocs/content/en/configuration/introduction.md

 ```

 > [!note]
-> For versions v0.109.0 and earlier, the site configuration file was named `config`.
+> For versions v0.109.0 and earlier, the project configuration file was named `config`.
 While you can still use this name, it's recommended to switch to the newer naming convention, `hugo`.

 A simple example: